Upland Advocacy

 Lost in Tabs

-During the calls, advocates scrambled between multiple Excel files to verify coverage details.
-This slowed responses, introduced stress, and increased the risk of errors.
+During the calls, advocates juggled multiple Excel files to verify coverage details.
+This slowed responses, caused stress, and increased the risk of errors.

-During the calls, advocates scrambled between multiple Excel files to verify coverage details.
-This slowed responses, introduced stress, and increased the risk of errors.
+During the calls, advocates juggled multiple Excel files to verify coverage details.
+This slowed responses, caused stress, and increased the risk of errors.

 Frequent Mismatches & Delay